jorgik1/commerce_worldpay/worldpay page example/README.txt

 PAYMENT SUCCESS AND CANCELLATION PAGES
 --------------------------------------

-The Payment Success and Cancellation pages (typicaly resultY.html and result.C.html files in WorldPay) are built by Drupal and fetched by WorldPay as needed.
+The Payment Success and Cancellation pages (typically resultY.html and result.C.html files in WorldPay) are built by Drupal and fetched by WorldPay as needed.
 They are customized just like any other Drupal template files.
 You can find the default implementations in the theme/ folder.
+Note that these templates can make use of <WPDISPLAY> tags just like the ones directly hosted on WorldPay's payment servers.

 NOTES
 -----

-Any CSS file named stylesheet.css is embeded, rather than linked to in the payment pages.
+Any CSS file named stylesheet.css is embedded, rather than linked to in the payment pages.
 If you do not want this, rename the file.
 Next create a head.html file and inside add:
 <link rel="stylesheet" href="/i/<wpdisplay item=instId>/[stylesheetname].css" type="text/css" />